 During the panel discussion, one of the questions was on how did I get where I am right now.
-My answer to that was because my Mom, the community and my husband’s support were able to help and lead me to who I am now..
+My answer to that was because my Mom, the community, and my husband’s support were able to help and lead me to who I am now..
 My mom helped me realize one thing when I saw some hard calculations in a new school (I’m not sure if it is an algebra or trigonometry class).
 I told her “I don’t think I can’t do this mom” (‘coz I was nervous if I fail and it’s a new world to me, I don’t know someone in my class).
 And my mom told me “If they can do it, YOU CAN”.
 Until now, the message is still in me.

-Due to timezone difference of conferences abroad, I decided to reach out to the local community.
+Due to the timezone difference of conferences abroad, I decided to reach out to the local community.
 I checked ”Meetups” if there is one local event but there were just a few SharePoint sessions that time.
-I tried some of the sessions and it was an eye opener to me.
+I tried some of the sessions and it was an eye-opener to me.
 Being in the community at first, was very intimidating for me.
-I never experienced about inequality in the workplace and never thought about it.
+I never experienced inequality in the workplace and never thought about it.
 I just go on with my life.
 Later on, I realized that there were just a few women attending technology events.
 This is the observation that I had when I attended local events.
 Is it because of intimidation (like what I have felt before) that they do not attend the events? or because of time?
 Or I’m not sure what is it.
-Then I looked up online for a community where women are mostly involved, and has a very diverse topic.
+Then I looked up online for a community where women are mostly involved and have a very diverse topic.
 That is when I was able to find out about Women Who Code.
 Women Who Code is a non-profit organization and the headquarters is in California.
-That time, they have different networks in different countries except Manila.
-I applied online to bring Women Who Code in our country and co-directed the Women Who Code – Manila.
+At that time, they have different networks in different countries except for Manila.
+I applied online to bring Women Who Code to our country and co-directed the Women Who Code – Manila.
 We built the community from 12 members and now we are more than 2000+ members.
 We conducted weekly study groups with different topics and held conferences and talks.
-We built a community where women are more comfortable to be themselves, not afraid of asking questions and are open to each other.
+We built a community where women are more comfortable to be themselves, not afraid of asking questions, and are open to each other.
 We lift up each other and give appreciation to each of their achievements in their profession or in other areas of life.
-Actually, the community also have male allies who support us in our journey.
+Actually, the community also has male allies who support us in our journey.
 We couldn’t make it this far without their help as well.
 Being in a diverse world means having both men and women lift up each other to make the world a better place.

 Back then, I usually connect with other WWCode networks like Singapore.
 I’m still connecting with Women Who Code Singapore especially with Purnima Kamath, Director of WWCode Singapore.
 Together, we attended one of the conferences and crafted our biography for events together.
 She helped me a lot in building the biography and because of that, I started to accept some speaking engagements using the biography that we had crafted.
 Without their encouragement and support, I can’t overcome my fear to speak.